 USCIS Memo

 In April 2015, USCIS’ Administrative Appeals Office (AAO) set a precedent with the decision in the Matter of Simeio Solutions, LLC (Simeio).
 This ruling clarified the circumstances under which an amended or new H-1B petition is required due to a change in an H-1B worker’s place of employment.
-Today, we dissect the various elements and implications of this pivotal decision to provide clarity for employers and employees alike.
+We review this decision’s various elements and implications to provide clarity for employers and employees alike.

 What Does the Simeio Decision State?